Class of 2018

 Biological Sciences (Nutrition Concentration)

 Hometown: Rossmoor, CA

 Madisen Swallow is a sophomore from Orange County, California in the College of Arts and Sciences double majoring in Biological Sciences and Sociology on the Pre-Med Track.
-She started with the Schaffer-Nishimura Lab in the Summer of 2015, and is expected to graduate in May 2018.
+She started with the Schaffer-Nishimura Lab in the Summer of 2015, and graduated in May 2018.

-In addition to being and Undergraduate Research Assistant in the Schaffer-Nishimura Lab, Madisen is the Phi Delta Epsilon Pre-Medical Fraternity Philanthropy Chair, the Panhellenic Delegate for Alpha Phi, the Vice President of Scheduling for Cayuga’s Watchers, a Cornell Public Health Society Executive Board Member, and a Meinig Family Cornell National Scholar.
-She is also an Emergency Department Volunteer at Cayuga Medical Center and served as a Course Assistant for the Chemistry Pre-Freshman Summer Program last summer.
+In addition to being and Undergraduate Research Assistant in the Schaffer-Nishimura Lab, Madisen was the Chair of the Meinig Family Cornell National Scholars Program, the Director of External Operations for Cayuga’s Watchers, the Outreach Director for MEDLIFE Medical Brigades, Phi Delta Epsilon Pre-Medical Fraternity’s Vice President, the Panhellenic Delegate for Alpha Phi, and the President of Cornell Public Health Society.
+She was also an Emergency Department Volunteer at Cayuga Medical Center and served as a Course Assistant for BIOMG 1290: Personal Genomics and Medicine, and the Chemistry Pre-Freshman Summer.
 In her free time Madisen enjoys relaxing with her friends and traveling the world.
-Last Spring Break she traveled to Cusco, Peru on a MEDLIFE Volunteer Medical Brigade.
-She hopes to spend every spring break traveling to foreign places and giving back in new communities!